lifaon74/observables/README.md

 deactivate(mode?: TObservableObserverActivateMode): this;
 ```

-By default a Pipe self activates if at least one observer observes it,
+By default, a Pipe self activates if at least one observer observes it,
 and self deactivates when no one observes it.

 Calling `activate`: